godspeedsystems/gs-documentation/docs/microservices-framework/how-to/axios-apis.md

 ```
   ### Explanation:
    - **http.get./fetch-data:**: The first line of any http event defines the (protocol.Method./end-point)
-   Here, /fetch-data is the end point which will send a get request to third party API by calling a workflow.
+   Here, /fetch-data is the end point which will send a get request to third party API by calling a function.
-   - **fn**: fn defines the workflow function to be called. here it is, fetchDataWorkflow.
+   - **fn**: fn defines the function function to be called. here it is, fetchDatafunction.

-### Step 3: Set Up Workflow to Use the Axios Datasource
+### Step 3: Set Up function to Use the Axios Datasource

- Go to `src/functions/` and create a file (e.g., `fetchDataWorkflow.ts`).Use the Axios configuration to make the API call.
+ Go to `src/functions/` and create a file (e.g., `fetchDatafunction.ts`).Use the Axios configuration to make the API call.
 You can specify the endpoint, HTTP method, and any parameters needed for the request.

 ```ts
 import { GSContext, GSDataSource, logger, PlainObject } from "@godspeedsystems/core";